The Viability Property for Path-dependent SDE under Open Constraints: Abstract

 \section{Abstract}

-This paper is devoted to the viability of a bounded open domain in $\mathbb{R }^{n}$ for a process driven by a path-dependent stochastic differential equation with Lipschitz data.
-We extend the relevant results Theorem 3.2 in \cite{CPF} obtained by Cannarsa, Da.
+In this note, we study the viability of a bounded open domain in $\mathbb{R} ^{n}$ for a process driven by a path-dependent stochastic differential equation with Lipschitz data.
+We extend an invariant result of Cannarsa, Da.
 Prato and Frankowska [\textit{Indiana Univ.
 Math.
-J.} \textbf{59} (2010) 53-78] to non-Markovian setting.
+J.} \textbf{59} (2010) 53-78] to a non-Markovian setting.

 \textbf{AMS subject classifications:} 60G17, 60H10.